patryk151900/dotfiles/.vim/readme.md

 	mklink /D %HOMEPATH%\.knowledge c:\repos\knowledge
 	mklink %HOMEPATH%\.vim\readme.md c:\repos\dotfiles\.vim\readme.md
 	mklink %HOMEPATH%\_vimrc c:\repos\dotfiles\.vimrc
+- vim on Windows searches vimrc files in (more on this in :help vimrc):
+		Unix		$HOME/.vimrc or $HOME/.vim/vimrc
+		MS-Windows	$HOME/_vimrc, $HOME/vimfiles/vimrc or $VIM/_vimrc
+- so make sure you set HOME to your user profile: printenv HOME setx HOME "%USERPROFILE%"
 - (needed by vundle) in git folder\cmd add curl.cmd with content:
 	@rem Do not use "echo off" to not affect any child calls.
 	@setlocal